mokdevel/DarcMods/DarcMissionsCompatFF/README.md

 string comment : Generic comment.
 Not used in game. int hideOutSafeZoneDistance : The radious of a 'safe zone' to a hide out where a mission shall not spawn. float spawnRateForGreenZones : The percentage chance to spawn a mission to green zone (0.05 = 5%) bool setEnemyFactionAutomatically : Automatically set enemy faction from FF.
-(WIP , placeholder for now) bool rewardPerUser : The amount of money to receive.
+This will override any settings in DarcMissions. bool rewardPerUser : The amount of money to receive.
   true: The full reward is given to each player.
   false: The full reward is split within the group and each player gets reward divided by player count.